tradeparadex/paradex-docs/README.md

 # Paradex Docs

 Welcome to the Paradex documentation repository!
 This is where all the documentation for Paradex lives.

 ## Contributing

 We welcome contributions from the community!
 Follow the steps below to get started.

+You can also choose to simply [submit an issue](https://github.com/tradeparadex/paradex-docs/issues/new/choose) and the team would be more than happy to look into this for you!

 ### Prerequisites